MartaBofillRoig/SurvBin/README.md

 - "A class of two-sample nonparametric statistics for binary and time-to-event outcomes".
 Marta Bofill Roig, Guadalupe Gómez Melis.
 (2020). https://arxiv.org/abs/2002.01369

-Specifically, in the folder CODE_paper/CaseStudy, there is the source code for reproduce the illustration; and in the folder CODE_paper/Extension_Simulation, there is the code to reproduce the simulation study (see Extension_Simulation subfolder).
+Specifically, in the folder CODE_paper/CaseStudy, there is the source code for reproduce the illustration; and in the folder CODE_paper/Simulations, there is the code to reproduce the simulation study (see Simulations subfolder).